Finlay-Wright/aws-secure-landing-zone/scps/README.md

 - DynamoDB tables
 - EFS file systems

-Must encrypt at creation for some services (RDS), so preventive control is critical.
+You must enable encrypt at creation for some services (RDS), so having a preventive control is critical.

 ### restrict-regions.json